ocaml/ocaml.org/data/problems/025_generate_permutations.md

 ---
-title: Generate a random permutation of the elements of a list
+title: Generate a Random Permutation of the Elements of a List
 number: "25"
 difficulty: beginner
 tags: [ "list" ]